mmbman/Katagiri/about.md

 Each talk requires many hours to carefully transcribe.
 That said, there may still be inaccuracies.
 This is a work-in-progress.
 I am continually adding new transcripts and correcting existing ones.

 I am transcribing these talks as a way of studying them myself.
-I've already found a lot here that seems personally meaningful, even revolutionary.
+I've already found a lot here that is personally meaningful, even revolutionary.
 I hope you find something useful or inspiring here as well.

   – Kikan Mike Howard